gml3ff/quicktake100-guide/README.md

 #### c.
 Configure the .iso image as a virtual optical disk

+> **_NOTE:_** In order to complete this step appropriately, you will need to configure VirtualBox Guest Additions.
+[See this Stack Overflow article for more information](https://stackoverflow.com/questions/41691803/how-to-install-guest-addition-in-mac-os-as-guest-and-windows-machine-as-host).

 Select your VM, click on the "Settings" gear icon, and then navigate to the "Storage" tab in the popup window.
 Click on the little disk icon and then select "Choose a disk file."
 From this dialog, select the Windows XP .iso image.

 ![step c](images/vbox_stepc.png)